 Discontinuation of fair value hedge

 On discontinuation of a fair value hedge, the basis adjustment is amortised to P/L under IFRS 18.104.22.168 (IFRS 22.214.171.124).

 When hedge accounting for cash flow hedge is discontinued, the accounting depends on whether the hedged cash flows are expected to occur.
 If they are, the accumulated cash flow reserve remains as it is until the hedged cash flows occur.
 If they are no longer expected to occur, the amount accumulated in the cash flow hedge reserve is recycled to P&L (IFRS 126.96.36.199).

 Overview of hedging in the context of intragroup transactions

-As a rule, intragroup items cannot be considered to be hedged items in the consolidated financial statements (IFRS 220.127.116.11).
+As a rule, intragroup items cannot be considered to be hedged items in the consolidated financial statements (IFRS 188.8.131.52).
 As an exception to this general rule, the foreign currency risk of an intragroup monetary item (e.g. receivables and payables) can be a hedged item if those subsidiaries have different functional currencies.
-It is so because exchange rate gains and losses on such items affect consolidated P/L (see IAS 21).
+It is so because exchange rate gains and losses on such items affect consolidated P/L.

 Hedged item and hedging instrument held by different group entities

-It is quite common for large corporation to have centralised treasury function.
-It may happen then that one entity contracts a derivative whose purpose is to hedge a risk that another group entity is exposed to.
+It is quite common for large corporations to have a centralised treasury function.
+In such instances, it may happen that one entity contracts a derivative whose purpose is to hedge a risk that another group entity is exposed to.
 There is nothing in IFRS 9 that would preclude such an arrangement from being accounted for using hedge accounting principles in consolidated financial statements, and this was explicitly allowed in IAS 39 (IAS 39.F.2.14).